Isaac4918/Isaac4918/README.md

 I'm Isaac Araya Solano, a computer engineering student at the Costa Rican Institute of Technology.

 I'm currently learning to create databases, develop web sites and how to analyze the algorithms I code for them to be as efficient as possible.
-Also I'm now interested in starting learning to program and develop videogames with Unity.
+Also I'm now starting to learn how to program and develop videogames with Unity.

 I have some experience in Python, Java, C++, C#, SQL and a little experience on React and Javascript.
 You can check some of my work on my repositories.